With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 The Snow Walker footage, as it came to be called, became widely known as the most convincing documented Bigfoot sighting since the Patterson Film.
 But would it hold up under the same scrutiny the Patterson clip had endured over the years?

 In the clip below you’ll see what first appears as nothing but a brown blur moving in the snow.
 Keep in mind that this footage was allegedly shot from far away, so the zoomed-in image is a little grainy.

-As the video progresses, the outline of the creature becomes more evident, until it is it clear that it is large, fur-covered bipedal being of some kind.
+As the video progresses, the outline of the creature becomes more evident, until it is clear that it is a large, fur-covered bipedal being of some kind.
 It sure looks like it could be Bigfoot, even down to the ape-like shape of the head.
 It's hard to tell if the gait is really human-like, as it's more or less wallowing in the snow through the whole clip.

 It's also tough to gauge the actual size of the animal from the video.
 It does look large, but there is no point of reference.
 By some accounts, Yetis are several feet shorter than the North American Sasquatch, so it may not be that surprising if it appeared human-sized.
 And, of course, it could be a juvenile.

 However, what does seem out of place is that it appears to be having a lot of trouble negotiating the terrain, which we presume is its natural environment.
 Would a Yeti really struggle so much in deep snow?